 The data-entry field shown below the monitored device table is designed to be an indicator or reminder of the Tempurity Server's function.
 It is the most useful in organizations that are running multiple Tempurity Servers simultaneously because it makes it easier for an operator configuring a list of monitored devices to distinguish one Tempurity Server from another.
-The field has no function other than to display a saved message to users of the Server Configuration Utility.
+The field's only function is to display a saved message to users of the Server Configuration Utility.